Thartvigsen/thartvigsen.github.io/README.md

 I am a second-year Data Science Ph.D student at Worcester Polytechnic Institute.
 I learned to love Machine Learning and Data Mining during my undergrad at SUNY Geneseo, where I worked on various research projects revolving around graph theory and natural language processing.
 Now, I get to fully invest myself in fascinating Machine Learning problems every day, eventually aiming for a faculty position.

+Here at WPI, I have invested myself in both the Data Science community, serving on the Data Science Council and organizing talks and colloquiums, and the Graduate Student community, serving as the Data Science representative on the Graduate Student Government Student Council.

 <img style="float: right;" src="/profile.png">
 # Links
 - [LinkedIn](http://linkedin.com/in/thartvigsen)